About this report:

 Figure 1: Indigenous renewable electricity generation as a percentage of electricity consumption in Northern Ireland has increased from 2014 although broadly stabilised in recent years

-Rolling 12 month average of indigenous renewable electricity generation as a percentage of electricity consumption in Northern Ireland from June 2014 to June 2024
+Rolling 12 month average of indigenous renewable electricity generation as a percentage of electricity consumption in Northern Ireland from September 2014 to September 2024

 2. Electricity Consumption from Renewable Sources - Monthly data